therealmuffin/synchronator/INSTALL_MANUAL.md

 # Synchronator Installation Manual

 ## Requirements
-- amplifier that can be controlled externally (rs232, (inverted-)ttl, etc).
+- amplifier that can be controlled externally (rs232, (inverted-)ttl, i2c, tcp/ip/network)
-- a computer with a spare serial port (if there is any interest I can investigate adding tcp).
+- computer (obviously)
-- Alsa (if there is any interest I can investigate adding OSS).
+- Alsa (if there is any interest I can investigate adding OSS)
 - http server with PHP (only if using the MPoD/MPaD php companion script)

 ## Preparation serial connection: